Find the best pencils for drawing in this guide.

 Fine point eraser

-A good sharpener will keep your pencils in great condition—get a blade that can sharpen pencils to a swordfish point so that pencils last for longer.
+A good pencil sharpener will keep your pencils in great condition—get a blade that can sharpen pencils to a swordfish point so that pencils last for longer.
 It will sharpen the wood around the core, emulating the effect sharpening with a knife can give.

 A paper’s texture can affect how a drawing looks.